-Topics include: macro and micro economic environments; factors affecting international and domestic tourism; tourism forecasting models; economic analysis of projects; Cost/benefit and related procedures; and the implications of tourism developments for the community in general.
+Topics include: macro and micro economic environments: factors affecting international and domestic tourism; tourism forecasting models; economic analysis of projects; Cost/benefit and related procedures; and the implications of tourism developments for the community in general.

-Environmental Economics and Cost-Benefit Analysis Staff Contact: Dr G. Waugh S2 L2 T1 Prerequisite: ECON1101 Note/s: Excluded ECON2107
+Environmental Economics and Cost-Benefit Analysis Staff Contact: Dr G. Waugh

 This subject considers the main elements of environmental economics and cost benefit analysis as it relates to the assessment of environmental issues.
-Topics include: pollution and pollution policy; environmental cost-benefit analysis and economic methods for measuring costs and benefits; species extinction and irreversibility: environmental ethics and discounting; the environment and developing countries; and the sustainable economy.
+Topics include: pollution and pollution policy; environmental cost-benefit analysis and economic methods for measuring costs and benefits: species extinction and irreversibility: environmental ethics and discounting: the environment and developing countries; and the sustainable economy.